How to Choose a Life Jacket for Paddle Boarding

-Like with all water sports a personal flotation device (PFD) is an important piece of safety equipment.
+Like with all water sports, a personal flotation device (PFD) is an essential piece of safety equipment.
 Several states also mandate PFDs by statute.
-Your age, location and situation decide what ‘s needed, so it’s always wise to consult with local authorities before heading out.
+Your age, location, and situation decide what ‘s needed, so it’s always wise to consult with local authorities before heading out.

 Choosing a Life Jacket for Paddle Boarding

 It is pretty straight forward, but worth remembering while standup paddleboarding.
 Personal flotation systems are just that, a device that makes you float.
 When you find yourself in the water, whether by accident or on purpose, they provide you with a bit of buoyancy.
 Though it’s pretty easy when you think about it in some situations, they will save your life.
 For some, it ‘s nice enough to make you safe and give you peace of mind and a bit of extra assistance when you do fall for.

 Model & Types of PFDs

 Because of the wide variety of water sports, there’s also a variety of PFDs.
 They come in all shapes and sizes, so you’ll definitely be able to find something that suits your needs.
 The U.S. Coast Guard classifies PFDs into five categories.
 However, paddle boarders tend to stick to two of those categories, Type III and Type V.

 The reason SUPers tend to stick to Type III and V PFDs is mainly due to their purpose-built design considerations, which provide a more comfortable, full range of motion for water sports.
 We’ll dive into the specific Type III and V PFDs recommended for SUPers below, but if you ‘re looking for a more detailed rundown of all the various PFD types check out the Boat U.S. Foundation or U.S. Coast Guard website.
 Regardless of which one you pick, long gone are the days when PFDS consisted of cork vests, plain blocks of wood, inflatable bladders or even sealed gourds.
 Indeed, sealed gourds!